I think everyone can agree that humidity makes us miserable. Heat is bad enough, but the humidity makes everything unbearable.

 But how bad is it for the stuff you store in your garage?

-As it turns out…pretty bad.
+As it turns out,…pretty bad.

 In addition, personal items can be damaged or even destroyed by humidity if not stored in air-tight containers.
-Papers, cardboard boxes, and fabrics are easy targets for mold and mildew.
+Papers, cardboard moving boxes, and fabrics are easy targets for mold and mildew.

 But if you’re still on board, let’s keep going.

-Humidity is bad for your tools
+Humidity is Terrible for Your Tools

 Water and metal don’t mix.
 Got it.
 We’ve all seen rusty steel tools before, so this shouldn’t be a surprise.